harlan-zw/harlanzw.com-vitepress/app/blog/scale-your-vue-components/index.md

 Using a prefix avoids conflicts with HTML tags and third-party components.
 It also gives you scoped IDE autocompletion and more reusable components.

-It's important when working with a component library ([Vuetify](https://vuetifyjs.com/), [VueStrap](https://yuche.github.io/vue-strap/), etc) or third-party components
+Prefixing becomes especially important when working with a component library ([Vuetify](https://vuetifyjs.com/), [VueStrap](https://yuche.github.io/vue-strap/), etc) or third-party components
 ([algolia](https://github.com/algolia/vue-instantsearch), [google maps](https://github.com/xkjyeah/vue-google-maps), etc).

 You should use something which relates to your app, for example, I use `h` as the prefix because my site is harlanzw.com.